-Weather Tight - Permanent - Cost Effective - Super Strong and Flexible - No Internal Verticle Supports or Rafters - Quick Assembly - Unlimited Variations
+Weather Tight - Permanent - Cost Effective - Strong - No Internal Vertical Supports - Unlimited Variations

 Click here to listen the KGUA radio interview with inventor Chuck Henderson by Peggy Berryhill.
-Recorded on 3/13/2012 this 20 minute interview gives an overview of Conic Shells and their 38 year history.
+Recorded on 3/13/2012 this 20 minute interview gives an overview of Conic architecture and its 38 year history.

 The refugeConic - 250 sq. ft. minimal structure made entirely of 1/2 plywood.
 No rafters or internal supports.
 Plans available - Click Here.